beniaminogreen/zoomerjoin/paper.md

 chance that any matches are discarded by chance can be made arbitrarily low by changing parameters of the hash.
-Additionally, the LSH algorithms are more complex to implement than exhaustive searches; `zoomerjoin` only provides hashing schemes for two commonly distances, the Jaccard distance (for strings and other data that can be represented as a set) and the Euclidean distance (for vectors or points in space).
+Additionally, the LSH algorithms are more complex to implement than exhaustive searches; `zoomerjoin` only provides hashing schemes for two common distances, the Jaccard distance (for strings and other data that can be represented as a set) and the Euclidean distance (for vectors or points in space).